wenhaoy-0428/Docs/devOps/Kubernetes/k8Notes.md

 When Kubernetes starts a container, it provides environment variables pointing to all the Services which were running when the container was started. **any Service that a Pod wants to access must be created before the Pod itself,**

+For clusterIP:

+`port` is the listing port that the service itself listens to. (not defined will be random but matches the service port of an Ingress)
+`targetPort` is the destination it should forward to.

+> `targetPort` should match an open port of a pod.

+For NodePort:

+Cluster doesn't have an IP address, but nodes have.
+Therefore, NodePort Service **statically** assigns a port on **each worker node**.
+Also necessary bounding to clusterIP service is automatically created.
+So that We can use the **public** ip of a node and the port to access.

+> You have to get a public ip for the node yourself, the node ip itself is private.

 ## [Volumes](https://www.youtube.com/watch?v=0swOh5C3OVM)